RushdaAnsari/Ecommerce-FrontEnd-Template/README.md

 * script.js: This file includes the JavaScript files that provide interactivity.
 * img/: This directory includes all the images used to create this template.
 * single-page/: This directory includes the individual product details page.
+* Modify the HTML, CSS, and JavaScript files to customize the website as per your requirement.

 # Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or create an issue.
+This project is intended to demonstrate my understanding of HTML, CSS, and JavaScript, and is not intended for collaborative development.
+However, if you find any issues or have suggestions for improvements, please feel free to submit a pull request or create an issue.

+Thank you for checking out my project!